2019 Rolex Shanghai Masters – Singles

 Daniil Medvedev defeated Alexander Zverev in the final, 6–4, 6–1 to win the singles tennis title at the 2019 Shanghai Masters.
 He did not drop a set en route to the title.

 Novak Djokovic was the defending champion, but lost to Stefanos Tsitsipas in the quarterfinals.

 This was the first time since the 1999 ATP German Open that all four semifinalists at a Masters event were under the age of 24.

+This was the last appearance of Roger Federer at a Masters 1000 level tournament.

 Seeds

 The top eight seeds receive a bye into the second round.